percebus/react-next-example-jsx-app/README.md

 Simply load the generated `out/` folderas an unpacked extension

+For more information, see [Helpful Tips for Starting a Next.js Chrome Extension](https://css-tricks.com/nextjs-chrome-extension-starter/)

 ### `scripts/pkg.ba.sh`

 As mentioned above, since this is a browser-side extension, this cannot use NextJS data-fecth features.
 To accomplish this, we basically.-